mehargupta98/twitter-sentiment-analysis/README.md

-# Twitter US Airline Sentiment
+# Twitter US Airline Sentiment Analysis

-Analyze how travelers in February 2015 expressed their feelings on Twitter.
+Analyze how travellers in February 2015 expressed their feelings on Twitter.

 The goal is to classify whether the sentiment of the text(present in the form of a tweet by someone) is negative, neutral or positive.